TheSeeker713/thes33k3r/documents/devlog.md

 - Removed FartBubble component entirely (kept the mystery menu, removed the juvenile distraction)
 - Cleaner, more focused landing experience

 **Rationale**: With December 12th approaching, the landing page needed to be refined and professional.
-The fart bubble was a fun experiment but detracted from the ARG's serious tone.
+The fart bubble was a fun experiment but detracted from the EARTIX's serious tone.
 The layout adjustments ensure the CRT TV is the focal point and the footer secret is discoverable.

 ---

-### December 10, 2025 - 11:00 AM (11:00:00)
+### [December 10th, 2025] [11:00 AM MT] (11:00:00 AM MT)
 **Live Event System:** Time-Triggered Cinema Screen Transformation Implemented a real-time event system that transforms the experience precisely at **December 12, 2025, 10:00 AM PST**.
 This is the core mechanism for the ARG's climactic reveal.

 ---

-### December 11, 2025 - 10:45 AM (10:45:00)
+### [December 11th, 2025] [10:45 AM MT] (10:45:00 AM MT)
 **Transmission Compression & Room Asset Policy**

 **Video Compression:**